-- A bachelor's degree in social work (BSW) from a CSWE-accredited social work program within the last five years. - 2.
+- 1. A bachelor's degree in social work (BSW) from a CSWE-accredited social work program within the last five years. - 2.
 An undergraduate cumulative GPA of 3.25. - 3.
 Attained a B- or higher in all junior- and senior-level social work courses. - 4.
 Complete Saint Leo University graduate school application. - 5.
-Submit a \$80 application fee, which is neither refundable nor applicable to other school fees. - One official copy of all academic transcripts, including undergraduate and graduate coursework.
-Transcripts must arrive in envelopes sealed by the Registrar. - 7.
+One official copy of all academic transcripts, including undergraduate and graduate coursework.
+Official transcripts from all postsecondary institutions previously attended, foreign and/or U.S. institutions, directly to the Graduate Admissions Office.
+Transcripts from foreign institutions must be either evaluated by the Graduate Admissions Office or a National Association of Credential Evaluation Services (NACES) approved evaluation service.
+Graduates or former students of Saint Leo University do not need to submit transcripts if they have been previously submitted and are on file at the University.
+Transcripts must arrive in envelopes sealed by the Registrar. - 6.
 Three letters of recommendation from those who can comment on your academic abilities.
-One of the three professional letters of reference required must be from the BSW field director/coordinator/liaison or BSW program director, or the agency-based field supervisor where the applicant completed his or her BSW field internship. - 8.
+One of the three professional letters of reference required must be from the BSW field director/coordinator/liaison or BSW program director, or the agency-based field supervisor where the applicant completed his or her BSW field internship. - 7.
 Submit a copy of the senior fieldwork evaluation from your undergraduate social work program.
 If the evaluation is no longer on file, submit a letter from the social work department describing the following: practicum setting, types of clientele and/or groups of clientele, duties performed, and final grade.
-If you have not entered your internship, submit the social work professional skills form completed by your employer or a BSW social work faculty member who can attest to your generalist practice skills. - 9.
-Résumé includes education, work history, volunteer history and references - 10.
+If you have not entered your internship, submit the social work professional skills form completed by your employer or a BSW social work faculty member who can attest to your generalist practice skills. - 8.
+Résumé includes education, work history, volunteer history and references - 9.
 A personal statement of 3-5 double-spaced, typewritten pages addressing the following questions: - 1.
 What are your specific professional goals?
 How would the Saint Leo University Master of Social Work Program, with its emphasis on advanced clinical social work practice and management, help you to achieve your goals? - 2.
 Please describe how you will complete the normal daytime work hours for internships. - 3.
 What particular personal strengths do you bring to the social work profession?
 What limitations do you perceive you have?
 How have both been demonstrated? - 4.
-What other personal or professional experiences or qualities do you see as aiding you in your goals? - 11.
+What other personal or professional experiences or qualities do you see as aiding you in your goals? - 10.
 Social work practicum and employment agencies frequently require criminal background checks for students and employees.
 While past convictions do not necessarily preclude admission to the MSW Program, they may affect availability of practicum placements and future employability.

 Have you ever been convicted of a felony or any crime that involved harm or the threat of harm to another person?
 If yes, describe the circumstances that led to the court action, the year of conviction, and an explanation of your plans to cope with potential limitations on your practice of social work once you graduate from the MSW Program.
 Students are responsible for updating the MSW Program on any convictions and/or criminal charges after they are admitted to the MSW Program.
-Students with felony convictions might not be eligible for licensure as an LCSW in the State of Florida.
+Students with felony convictions might not be eligible for licensure as an LCSW in their state.

-- 12. A personal interview and/or additional information as requested by the program's admission committee. - 13.
+- 11. A personal interview and/or additional information as requested by the program's Admission director and program chairs. - 12.
 Be in good standing at the last institution attended.